Bunk/resume/public/resume.md

 approaching software development.
 I have a passion for solving complicated problems using the simplest possible solution, and seek to work with other like-minded polyglots who utilize the right tools for the job at hand.
-I seek to delight customers and am a life-long, continuous student of the industry.
+I strive to humbly delight consumers of my work, and am a life-long, continuous student of the software development community.

 ------------------------------------------------------------------------

 ### Experience

+LeanKit

-LeanKit — *Sr. Software Engineer* — **Jan 2016 - Present**
+:   **Jan 2016 - Present** *Sr. Software Engineer*

-    -   Greased the mobile app's wheels by providing back-end development in NodeJS and DevOps support.
+    -   Greased the mobile app's wheels by providing back-end development in NodeJS and DevOps support for the public API.
     -   Broke key NodeJS micro-services out of the existing monolithic .NET application while maintaining application integrity during customer use.